Selecting the right legal instrument for a charitable donation can help ensure that your good deed goes unpunished.

 Call a Houston Trust Lawyer for Prompt Assistance

 The trusts and estates team at McCulloch & Miller, PLLC is committed to helping clients select the right type of charitable instrument for their unique situation.
 Our Houston estate planning attorneys are skilled at identifying particular needs and circumstances that affect the choice between a CLT, a CRT, or another type of trust instrument.
 With decades of experience in trusts and estates planning, you can trust us to guide you through every step of the process.
-Contact us at 713-333-8900 to schedule a free consultation with an attorney on our team today.
+Contact us at 713-333-8900 to schedule a consultation with an attorney on our team today.